 Slow and steady wins the race on this one.
 The portions of potato starch and giblet broth depend on the amount of pan drippings you get.

 - Remove fat from pan drippings (I used a spoon so I could keep all the nibbly bits in the gravy, but you could get a gravy separator if pieces of turkey in your gravy creeps you out)

 - Keep drippings in roasting pan, spread between 2 burners.
 Turn both burners on low heat

-- Combine 1 Tbsp potato starch and ¼ cup broth and add to drippings, whisking constantly.
+- Combine 1 tablespoon potato starch and ¼ cup broth and add to drippings, whisking constantly.
 Continue until you reach your desired consistency.

-For a 26lb turkey I ended up using 3 cups of broth and 6 Tbsp of potato starch.
+For a 26lb turkey I ended up using 3 cups of broth and 6 tablespoon of potato starch.